MichaelRCruz/web-scraper/README.md

 That should do it!
 I hope you are excited as I am because coding is fun.

-###### One Last thing!
+### One Last thing!

-To actually run our application run the follow after you have cd'd into the repository.
+To actually run our application, just run the follow command.
 ```
 sh run_scrape.sh
 ```